Minecraft-Java-Edition-Speedrunning/rules/rules.typ

 = E: Glitched Ruleset

 == E.1: Glitched Runs
-E.1.1) Glitched runs must perform at least one glitch during the run that is disallowed in glitchless runs.
+E.1.1) Glitched runs must perform at least one major glitch during the run.
 - E.1.1.a) Clarification: Runs without an internal/external split classification may choose to Save and Quit/crash the game or refrain from doing so.
 E.1.2) The FastReset quit button (menu.quitWorld) must not be used during the run.
 - E.1.2.a) If menu.quitWorld is used during the run, it may still be verified if it is determined to not affect the run (at the discretion of verifiers).